 17. Jever Fun Skihalle

-Regardless of the season, if you’re in Düsseldorf and you love skiing, Jever Fun Skihalle is the place to be!
+Regardless of the season, if you’re in Düsseldorf and you love skiing, Jever Fun Skihalle is the place to be and a great alternative for the bigger ski resorts in Germany!
 It is an indoor skiing hall located in Alpenpark Neuss, Düsseldorf.
 You can visit this place with your friends and family to practice your skiing skills and have immense fun.

 Jever Fun Skihalle was the first of its kind to be opened in Germany in 2001.
 And since then, over a million people come to visit this place every year.
 There is no doubt that this ski hall is a pride of the locals as well as a top attraction spot for tourists.

 From 2004-08, the ski hall was under the name sponsorship of the Jever Brewery.
 Hence, it was named the Jever Fun Skihalle Neuss.
 Currently, it is known as the Ski hall Neuss.

 Another historical and well-preserved landmark is the Stadterhebungs Monument, which you can find in Altstadt (Old Town), Düsseldorf.
 It is a detailed bronze sculpture that has a rich history.
 Hence it attracts a large crowd of tourists year-round.
 If you are visiting the city and want to see all the places and landmarks that depict the history of Düsseldorf, the Stadterhebungs Monument is a must-see!

 Here is a little background about the monument before you go visit it.
 In 1288, one of the most remarkable things took place for the city of Düsseldorf.
 The small settlements of people on Düssel were granted the city rights by Count Adolf V. This was a result of the Battle of Worringen.
 Hence, to observe this historic moment, the Stadterhebungs Monument was erected at the 700th anniversary of Düsseldorf.
 The name of the monument simply means City Founding Monument.